 It is no surprise, therefore, that Waylon’s audiences are among the most diverse in music today; at his recent Santa Monica Civic appearance, the entire range of diverse lifepaths crossed to hear him play.
 Differences in lifestyles were put aside in favor of the common denominator of the straightforward reality in Waylon’s music.

 This is not to say he is alone in this type of cross-demographic appeal; more succinctly, Waylon is representative of a larger force.
 One has only to look to the equally diverse audiences of songwriter/performers like Willie Nelson, Jerry Jeff Walker, B.J.
-Shaver, Kristofferson and others who like Waylon, create music not within restrictive market boundaries but solely for the higher utilitarian purpose of projecting life and music as they live and perceive it, and to thereby communicate with as many people as possible.
+Shaver, Kristofferson, and others who, like Waylon, create music not within restrictive market boundaries but solely for the higher purpose of projecting life and music as they live and perceive it and to thereby communicate with as many people as possible.

 It then becomes obvious that Waylon’s music, as Hoss himself puts it, is “a bridge that connects us all.
-For instance, if one listens to lyrics of ‘Dreaming My Dreams,’ the differences and boundaries between forms become insignificant.
+For instance, if you listen to the lyrics of ‘Dreaming My Dreams,’ the differences and boundaries between forms become insignificant.
 Good music is timeless and good songs have no boundaries.”

-Contrary to tongue-in-cheek statements that he is envious of Jessi, with the release of his latest RCA album, “Dreaming My Dreams,” Waylon Jennings moves closer to his goal of reaching as many people as possible.
-Without resorting to homogenized commerciality, and with a steady development of a diverse listenership, this album and the ones that follow should firmly establish Jennings as an artist who obliterates chart lines.
+Contrary to tongue-in-cheek statements that he is envious of wife Jessi Colter, with the release of his latest RCA album, “Dreaming My Dreams,” Waylon Jennings moves closer to his goal of reaching as many people as possible.
+Without resorting to homogenized commerciality, and with steady development of a diverse listenership, this album and the ones that follow should firmly establish Jennings as an artist who obliterates chart lines.

-Special thanks to Grelun Landon, Paula Batson and Jessi Colter.
+Special thanks to Grelun Landon, Paula Batson, Jessi Colter, and Matt Cupp.

 Article: Waylon Jennings: Ramblin’ Man – Cash Box, July 12, 1975